MF Global customers to recoup $6.7 billion as final payout starts

-NEW YORK, April 3 (Reuters) - Former customers of MF Global Holdings Ltd’s bankrupt brokerage will recoup all $6.7 billion they are owed following the completion of a payout that will begin on Friday, its trustee said.
+NEW YORK (Reuters) - Former customers of MF Global Holdings Ltd’s bankrupt brokerage will recoup all $6.7 billion they are owed following the completion of a payout that will begin on Friday, its trustee said.

 Nearly 26,500 former commodities and securities customers of the MF Global Inc brokerage will share in the payout, which will be made over the next several weeks, the trustee, James Giddens, said on Thursday.